nyilin/QcDM_Project/README.md

 data to generate glucometrics measures.

-The application operates on Windows and Mac operating systems, and is provided for free under the [GNU GPLv3 license](LICENSE).
+The application operates on Windows and Mac operating systems, and is provided for free under the [MIT license](LICENSE).
 The current version of this application can be downloaded from this repository.

 Usage